2023 Solar Incentives Guide for American, OH - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Rebates: Your solar installer might help you claim a rebate, or partial refund after purchase, for your solar system.
+• Rebates: Some solar companies will help you claim a rebate, or partial refund after purchase, for your solar panels.
 States or counties will also sometimes offer limited-time rebates.
-The value of a rebate will usually be deducted from your total price before any tax credits are calculated.
+Any rebates you receive will usually be deducted from the total price before tax credits are calculated.

-- Solar Renewable Energy Certificate (SREC): SRECs and similar other performance-based incentives might be available to you if you have a solar system that produces over a specified (usually small) amount of electricity.
-These types of incentives are normally handled by the state government.
-You can sell any SRECs you have to your utility company or other buyers, and the money you receive in return is usually considered part of your taxable income.
+• Solar Renewable Energy Certificate (SREC): SRECs and similar other performance-based incentives might be available to you if you have a solar system that produces over a specified (generally small) amount of electricity.
+Performance-based incentives are generally handled at the state level.
+You can sell your SRECs to your utility company or other buyers, and the money you receive in return is usually considered part of your taxable income.

-- Net Metering: Net metering factors in once your solar panels are up and running.
-If you have a net metering agreement with your American utility company, it will subtract the value of the excess energy your solar system produces from your monthly utility bill.
-In some areas, this credit is dollar-for-dollar, while in other places you may receive a refund equivalent to a percentage of the value.
+• Net Metering: Net metering factors in once your solar system is up and running.
+If you've signed a net metering agreement with your American utility company, it will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some locations, this is a dollar-for-dollar credit, while in others you may make back a percentage of the value.

 Best Solar Financing